Semantics Disentanglement and Composition for Universal Image Coding with Efficiently LLM Reasoning and Generative Diffusion: Conclusion

 \section{Conclusion}

-In this paper, we introduce a new paradigm dubbed DISCOVER to image compression, addressing the different requirements of high-quality human visual perception and optimized performance for different machine vision tasks.
-We use multimodal large language models and grounding models to analyze the semantics of tasks and images, assisting with semantic disentanglement encoding.
-By leveraging semantic disentanglement, DISCOVER enables partially encoding that selectively transmits task-related information, significantly reducing bits cost.
-The following semantic composition decoding approach utilizes the diffusion model further enhances reconstruction, composing essential object details with prior side knowledge to generate high quality image and achieve both satisfactory human perception and diverse machine vision task performance.
+We introduce a new paradigm, addressing the different requirements of human visual perception and machine vision tasks.
+We use LLM and grounding models to analyze the semantics of tasks and images, assisting with semantic disentanglement encoding.
+By leveraging semantic disentanglement, UniCodec enables partially encoding that selectively transmits task-related information, significantly reducing bits cost.
+The following semantic composition decoding approach utilizes the diffusion model to further enhance reconstruction, composing essential object details with prior side knowledge to generate high-quality images and achieve both satisfactory human perception and diverse machine vision task performance.
 Experimental results underscore the robustness and versatility of our approach, demonstrating superior performance in both machine vision and human perception evaluations.